danielharrell/open-eyes-lect-2017-18/Open.md

 the jar's inside still inside, and not outside, once the lid is removed?
-After all, if we leave the jar open, the pickles will spoil---as if the jar's inside were outside, and there were no difference between an open jar and a broken jar.
-No difference, that is, between inside and outside, once the barrier between them is gone.
+After all, if we leave the jar open, the pickles will spoil---as if the jar's inside were outside, and there were no real difference between an open jar and a broken jar.
+No real difference, that is, between inside and outside, once the barrier between them is gone.
 And it can start to look easy enough to close the jar, but impossible to open it.